joomla-projects/vagrant-joomla-testing/README.md

 The joomla user is allowed to use sudo

-### Local ports
+### Folder mapping

-If you want to open the site with your hosts browser just navigate to http://localhost:4242
+/joomla on the vagrant machine is mapped to the ./joomla directory

 ### Troubleshooting